THOMAS STRATTON/TOM CHAPMAN 1889–1949

 Children: Margaret E. born 26th August 1918 in Birkenhead, Jean D. born 5th October 1919, Mary A. born 11th November 1920 in Nottingham, Alexander Frank born January quarter 1924 in Bingham district and Alexena E. born January quarter 1930 in Bingham district.

-Tom Chapman was living at the George Inn, High Street, Benwick, Cambridgeshire with step-father Frank Stratton, 26, butcher and publican, mother Emily, 23, and domestic servant Sarah Jane Allen, 18.
+Age 2 living at the George Inn, High Street, Benwick, Cambridgeshire with Frank Stratton, 26, butcher and publican, his wife Emily, 23, who was Tom’s mother, and a domestic servant, Sarah Jane Allen, 18.

-In 1911 Tom’s mother and stepfather were living at 81 Salisbury Street, Radford, Nottingham with Ernest Stratton, 20, skate attendant at skating rink.
+In 1911 Frank and Emily Stratton were living at 81 Salisbury Street, Radford, Nottingham with their son Ernest Stratton, 20, skate attendant at a skating rink.
 Frank was a hotel waiter.

 Rank: Acting Sergeant, previously Gunner